numpy/numpy/doc/source/reference/random/extending.rst

-Both CTypes and CFFI allow the more complicated distributions to be used directly in Numba after compiling the file distributions.c into a DLL or so.
-An example showing the use of a more complicated distribution is in the examples folder.
+Both CTypes and CFFI allow the more complicated distributions to be used directly in Numba after compiling the file distributions.c into a ``DLL`` or ``so``.
+An example showing the use of a more complicated distribution is in the `examples` section below.

-.. _randomgen_cython:
+.. _random_cython:

 Cython
 ======

 Cython can be used to unpack the ``PyCapsule`` provided by a BitGenerator.
-This example uses `~pcg64.PCG64` and the example from above.
+This example uses `PCG64` and the example from above.
 The usual caveats for writing high-performance code using Cython -- removing bounds checks and wrap around, providing array alignment information -- still apply.